SEEDS Undergraduate Student Travel Awards:

 Who is eligible to apply?

 - Undergraduate students from underrepresented minority groups – as well as other students – with a demonstrated commitment to the program’s mission

 - Undergraduate students enrolled in an institution within the United Sates

 - students who graduated in December or May in the same academic year of the meeting for which they’re applying

 Participants are selected based on academic promise, interest in exploring a career in ecology, potential for serving as a mentor and teacher, and demonstrated commitment to increasing opportunities for underrepresented students.

 Preference will be given to students who:

-- show promise as an educator or mentor
+- Show promise as a science educator or future mentor

-The meeting experience is enhanced for students by pairing them with a meeting mentor – who is an ESA member graduate student or ecologist – and providing an alumni network to help them gain the most from the meeting experience.
+The meeting experience is enhanced for students by pairing them with a meeting mentor – who is an ESA member as a graduate student or career ecologist – and providing an alumni network to help them gain the most from the meeting experience.